dhutapratama/docs/octane.md

 ### Serving Your Application Via Nginx

 > **Note**
-> If you aren't quite ready to manage your own server configuration or aren't comfortable configuring all of the various services needed to run a robust Laravel Octane application, check out [Laravel Forge](https://forge.laravel.com).
+> If you aren't quite ready to manage your own server configuration or aren't comfortable configuring all of the various services needed to run a robust Lets Octane application, check out [Lets Forge](https://forge.laravel.com).

 In production environments, you should serve your Octane application behind a traditional web server such as a Nginx or Apache.
 Doing so will allow the web server to serve your static assets such as images and stylesheets, as well as manage your SSL certificate termination.